Richard Strange: Art and performance works

-In March 2011 Strange was invited by the New Moves International Festival of Live Art to curate a weekend of events and to premiere a new performance work, I've a Feeling We're Not in Kansas Anymore which he devised with the photographer and academic Kelly Dearsley.
+In March 2011 Strange was invited by the New Moves International Festival of Live Art to curate a weekend of events and to premiere a new performance work, I've a Feeling We're Not in Kansas Anymore, which he devised with the photographer and academic Kelly Dearsley.
 The work was shown in Glasgow in March 2011 alongside other artists including Liliane Lijn, Richard Wilson and Haroon Mirza.

 In December 2018 he worked again with Haroon Mirza on a specially commissioned work, Unknown Remembered for the Spitalfields Festival.

 Other

 As a writer and journalist, Strange has contributed to The Guardian, The Sunday Telegraph, The Independent, Tatler, The Art Newspaper, Art Monthly, The European, Time Out, GQ, The London Standard and Travel and Culture, among other publications.

-Richard's memoir Strange- Punks and Drunks and Flicks and Kicks, was published by Andre Deutsch in 2005.
+Richard's memoir Strange: Punks and Drunks and Flicks and Kicks, was published by Andre Deutsch in 2005.

 In June 2011 he presented This Is Not Magritte, a programme on the Belgian surrealist painter René Magritte, on BBC Radio 4.
 In July, Strange chaired a Tate Gallery discussion on watercolours at the Camp Bestival Festival.
 In November, he was invited to be Creator in Residence at the Hong Kong Design Institute.

-Richard Strange also hosts a series of monthly live chat shows called A MIGHTY BIG IF at the House of St Barnabas, Soho, in which he interviews guests from the world of art, music, literature and film.
+Richard Strange also hosts a series of monthly live chat shows called A Mighty Big If at the House of St Barnabas, Soho, in which he interviews guests from the world of art, music, literature and film.
 Past guests have included Marc Almond, Mike Figgis, Gary Kemp, Peter Capaldi, Nile Rodgers, Michael Nyman, Gavin Turk, Simon Day, Cornelia Parker, Richard Wilson, Robert Wilson, Alison Jackson, Robert Elms, and James Rhodes.

 Strange is a guest lecturer teaching "Creativity in Context" at Tileyard in London, and is an occasional lecturer at the London College of Fashion, Buckinghamshire New University, Hong Kong Design Institute and University of Southern California.
-He was recently created Principal Fellow of the Higher Education Academy, and in 2012 was Creator in Residence at the Hong Kong Design Institute.
+He was recently named a Principal Fellow of the Higher Education Academy, and in 2012 was Creator in Residence at the Hong Kong Design Institute.

-During the Covid-19 lockdown in March–August 2020, Strange worked from his studio, creating an audio version of his memoir "Strange- Punks and Drunks and Flicks and Kicks", which he made available for free in daily posts on his website, and he commenced a weekly online radio show, "Dark Times Radio", featuring music he has written, performed, produced or been inspired by.
+During the COVID-19 lockdown in March–August 2020, Strange worked from his studio, creating an audio version of his memoir Strange: Punks and Drunks and Flicks and Kicks, which he made available for free in daily posts on his website, and he commenced a weekly online radio show, "Dark Times Radio", featuring music he has written, performed, produced or been inspired by.

-His first play, WHEN YOU AWAKE YOU WILL REMEMBER NOTHING, written with the Portuguese artist Antonio Olaio, premiered in Lisbon, Portugal in October 2021, with further shows in Porto, Coimbra and London in January and February 2022.